Russell Westbrook: Weight Was Lifted Off Shoulders Immediately After Being Traded By Lakers

 For the Lakers, the overall depth of the roster was greatly improved and they would go on a run that now has them on the brink of advancing to the second round of the playoffs.
 For Westbrook, he would ultimately wind up with the Los Angeles Clippers, a situation that wound up allowing him to show that he is still a great NBA player.

 “Once I got traded.
 Immediately, to be honest.
-From that moment, mentally, I was in a better place.”
+From that moment, mentally, I was in a better place,” Westbrook said after the Clippers’ season ended.

 It was clear for most of this season that Westbrook was struggling with his confidence and everything that was coming his way while with the Lakers.
 The fit of Westbrook on the team was simply a bad one from the start and the amount of criticism coming his way was overwhelming.
 Though much of it was deserved for his play on the court, there were times when things went a little overboard as Westbrook became an easy scapegoat for the Lakers’ issues.